 Everyone’s idea on essential plugins will differ, but here are my picks.

 Caching plugins improve the performance and speed at which your blog loads.
 There are countless caching plugins available, however the main ones are W3 Total Cache, WP Super Cache and Quick Cache.
-I use W3 Total Cache and find it improves the speed at which my website loads.
-W3 Total Cache can look complicate to deal with though, so if you don’t feel overly techy I’d look at WP Super Cache and Quick Cache first.
+I use WP Super Cache and find it improves the speed at which my website loads.

 Wordfence scans your site for viruses, malware, trojans, malicious links, protects your site against scrapers, aggressive robots, fake Googlebots, protects against brute force attacks and much much more.
 It also protects unauthorised people from logging into your admin page and blocks them from trying again, and can also be used to ban hackers or unwanted visitors from your site.